Gulf

 and hatchery settings.
 The GOM DPS Atlantic salmon is already at high risk for

-disease due to how easily susceptible
+disease due to how

 they are too multiple viral, bacterial, and fungal diseases.
 Parasites can also